FK Partizan in European football: The new beginning (2000–2009)

-Also great success was achieved in 2004–05 season, when Partizan reached round of 16 in UEFA Cup.
+Partizan reached round of 16 in UEFA Cup in 2004–05 season,.
 The Steamroller started this wonderful European story in second qualifying round, where they were drawn against Romanian team Oţelul Galaţi.
 After a goalless draw in the first leg in Constanţa, Partizan eliminated opponent two weeks later, in Belgrade, by Srđan Radonjić's goal in 29th minute.
 Partizan defeated Dinamo București in first round 3–1 on aggregate and securing place in group stage.
 They were drawn into the Group E alongside Middlesbrough, Villarreal, Lazio and Egaleo.
 On 4 November 2004, the team played its first match in the group stage of the UEFA Cup and beat 4–0 Egaleo at home.
 Three weeks later, Partizan draw 2–2 with Lazio in Rome.
 Partizan lead 2–0 by Pierre Boya's twice after 25 minutes, but Lazio with two goals in second half avoided defeat.
 In third match, Partizan draw 1–1 with Villarreal at home and secured place into round of 32.
 The goal for Partizan on that match scored Ivan Tomić from penalty spot in 65th minute.
 In last match, Partizan lost in Middlesbrough 0–3.
 On 16 February 2005, Partizan draw 2–2 with Dnipro Dnipropetrovsk at home in first match of round of 32.
 Obiora Odita scored twice for Steamroller in first half.
 In return leg, Partizan made great victory in Dnipropetrovsk and reached round of 16.
 In 88th minute, Miroslav Radović scored one of the most important goals in history of the club.
 Later on, he was eliminated (1–1 in Belgrade, 0–2 in Krasnodar) by CSKA Moscow, the eventual winner of the competition.

 In second qualifying round, Partizan beat 2–0 on aggregate Sheriff Tiraspol and lost on penalty spot from Artmedia Petržalka in third qualifying round for the 2005–06 UEFA Champions League.
 In first round for 2005–06 UEFA Cup, Partizan was eliminated from Maccabi Petah Tikva, 4–5 on aggregate and did not reach group stage.

 After one year, Partizan reached again group stage of UEFA Cup.
 They eliminated Maribor and Groningen in the qualifying phase.
 In the group stage, Partizan were drawn against Rangers, Maccabi Haifa, Livorno and Auxerre.
 They lost three out of four games, only drew with Livorno at home.